ImashaAV/ImashaAV.github.io/posts/2026-08-10-how-much-rent-verification.md

 | 9 | St. Petersburg, FL | -12.8% | -12.8% | $1,474 | $1,474 | ✓ |
 | 10 | Garland, TX | -12.7% | -12.7% | $1,423 | $1,423 | ✓ |

 According to the above table, all 20 cities’ percentage and dollar values match the source exactly.
 Therefore, all data points in the HowMuch.net visualisation are successfully verified against Apartment Guide’s May 2021 Report.
-Every value matches exactly, and there are no discrepancies, not even rounding differences.
+There are no discrepancies, not even rounding differences.

 The values in HowMuch.net are consistent with the original source.
 The only issue I identified was not with the data itself, but with finding the correct source.
 The in-text hyperlink to the source was incorrect and, at the time I checked, redirected to an unrelated report.
 This means that a reader following the published citation wouldn’t lan on the correct data.

 Given that every value matched perfectly, I am highly confident about the data accuracy in this visualisation.

-## Examining quality of data source
+## Examining the quality of the data source

 The data source, which is Apartment Guide, is a large online apartment listing platform which has published its Rent Report monthly for several years.
 Since its a consistent website that publishes information regularly, I consider it to be a reputable source.